Brain Injury and Brain Damage Claims Attorneys

 - Blood transfusions and medications to promote blood production: This is done in the hopes that additional blood-providing oxygen to the brain will limit the harm done by injuries.

 Depending on the severity of the brain injury, recovery can include extensive, specialized medical treatment and rehabilitation – the cost of which can be in the millions of dollars.
-If you or a loved one has suffered brain damage due to the negligence of a health care provider, contact the brain injury attorneys at the Berkowitz Law Firm today so we can discuss the case.
+If you or a loved one has suffered brain damage due to the negligence of a health care provider, contact the brain injury attorneys at Berkowitz Hanna today so we can discuss the case.
 Call us today at (866) 479-7909 or visit us online to schedule your free consultation.